substrait-io/substrait/site/docs/extensions/index.md

 ### Function Signature Compound Names

 A YAML file may contain one or more functions by the same name.
 The key used in the function extension declaration to reference a function is a combination of the name of the function along with a list of the required input argument types.
-Optional arguments are not included in the signature.
 The format is as follows:

 ```
 <function name>:<short_arg_type0>_<short_arg_type1>_..._<short_arg_typeN>